LAUG501/JUANA-DIAZ-HUB/README.md

-Here’s an **updated and polished version** of your README that keeps all your original clarity but adds:
+Here’s an **updated and polished version** of the README that keeps original clarity but adds:

 * ✨ **Dark mode** mention throughout
 * 🇪🇸 **Full Spanish translation mode**